cwaldoch/cwaldoch.github.io/_posts/2018-02-11-Metra-Rail-PDF-Precursor.md

 ```
 ![Success!](https://farm5.staticflickr.com/4632/28433439879_96b0445780_z.jpg)

 In this case, the data has split column headers, multiple data points in individual "cells", and mixed string/integer data.
 This is where rule comes into the picture.
 You've got a nice dataframe in that everything is there and in roughly the right place, but it's still a bit muddled, and not in the row/column ordering I intuitively want.
 I'll typically write out a data structure with paper/whiteboard.
 Otherwise, I tend to waste a lot of time idly looping through the data and trying to organize it on the fly.

 ![Rough translation.](https://farm5.staticflickr.com/4764/25342486717_347ef396fc_z.jpg)

+In this case I think the simplest way to get to my desired result is individual construction of the lists that will comprise the columns in the dataframe.
+I'm taking the rest of this Sunday evening off though, so I'll write that up in a separate post last this week.